+- (1) The Federal Government may make an arrangement with a State regarding the public debt of the State, including- - (a) taking over such debt or proportion of the debt by the Republic; - (b) the management of such debts; - (c) payment of interest and the provision and management of a sinking fund in respect of such debts; - (d) the consolidation, renewal, conversion and redemption of such debts; - (e) the borrowing of money by a State or the borrowing of money by the Republic for the State; or - (f) the indemnification of the Republic by the State in respect of the debt taken over by the Republic.

+(2) A federal law may provide for the carrying out of an arrangement under subsection (1).

+264. International agreements

-- (c) payment of interest and the provision and management of a sinking fund in respect of such debts; - (d) the consolidation, renewal, conversion and redemption of such debts; - (e) the borrowing of money by a State or the borrowing of money by the Republic for the State; or - (f) the indemnification of the Republic by the State in respect of the debt taken over by the Republic. - (2) A federal law may provide for the carrying out of an arrangement under subsection (1). - 264.
-International agreements (1) The negotiating and signing of all international agreements and participation in international forums is the responsibility of the Federal Government. - (2) An international agreement binds the Republic only after it has been approved by resolution of the Federal Parliament, unless it is an agreement referred to in subsection (3). - (3) An international agreement of a technical, administrative or executive nature, or an agreement which does not require either ratification or accession, entered into by the Federal Government, binds the Republic without approval of the Federal Parliament, but shall be tabled in Parliament within reasonable time. - (4) Subject to section 185 relating to the accession of free trade agreements, any international agreement becomes law in the Republic when the Federal Parliament enacts it into law; but a self-executing provision of an agreement, which has been approved by Parliament, is law in the Republic unless it is inconsistent with this Constitution or law. - (5) The Republic is bound by international agreements, which were binding on the Republic when this Constitution took effect.
+- (1) The negotiating and signing of all international agreements and participation in all international forums is the responsibility of the Federal Government.
+Where a state's interest, be it financial or otherwise, that will be affected by an international agreement it shall be a party to the negotiations together with the federal government. - (2) An international agreement binds the Republic only after it has been approved by resolution of the Federal Parliament, unless it is an agreement referred to in subsection (3). - (3) An international agreement of a technical, administrative or executive nature, or an agreement which does not require either ratification or accession, entered into by the Federal Government, binds the Republic without approval of the Federal Parliament, but shall be tabled in Parliament within reasonable time. - (4) Subject to section 185 relating to the accession of free trade agreements, any international agreement becomes law in the Republic when the Federal Parliament enacts it into law; but a self-executing provision of an agreement, which has been approved by Parliament, is law in the Republic unless it is inconsistent with this Constitution or law. - (5) The Republic is bound by international agreements, which were binding on the Republic when this Constitution took effect.

-CHAPTER TWENTY-FIVE

-AMENDMENT OF CONSTITUTION
+CHAPTER TWENTY-FIVE AMENDMENT OF CONSTITUTION